quartznet/quartznet/docs/documentation/best-practices.md

 A Job's execute method should contain a try-catch block that handles all possible exceptions.

-If a job throws an exception, Quartz will typically immediately re-execute it (and it will likely throw the same exception again).
+If a job throws an exception, Quartz will typically immediately re-execute it, meaning the job can and likely will throw the same exception again.
+This can lead to wasted resources and, in the worst cases, unstable or crashed applications.
-It's better if the job catches all exception it may encounter, handle them, and reschedule itself, or other jobs. to work around the issue.
+It's better if the job catches all exceptions it may encounter, handles them, and reschedules itself or other jobs to work around the issue.

 ### Recoverability and Idempotence